B.G 2.18

 ekapiṇḍanāmadheyetiśabdānāṃ vaiyarthyaṃ cānyathā। na ca ekavijñānena sarvavijñānaṃ tatpakṣe। na hi śuktijño rajatajña iti vyavahāraḥ। navakṛtvopi bhede eva dṛṣṭāntokteśca। tasmādatattvamasiityevocyate।

 Otherwise, the statements such as "One egg", and "One body from another" are not required (as the word 'one' is used to show the difference with the other).
 Also, it will be inappropriate to state, by knowing one item, knowledge of all items is possible (as there is only one item as per non-dualists).
 Also, it is not a norm in the world that a knower of the purity of silver is also the knower of silvery illusion.
 In all nine examples, we can decipher differences only.
-Therefore, what is said is "atatva masi", i.e., "You are different" in the Upanishad.
+Therefore, what is said is "atatva masi", i.e., 'you are not that', i.e. 'You are different' in the Upanishad.

 aitadātmyamityetadātmasambandhi, tatsvāmikam. tvamapi tadaitadātma mevāsi na sosīti vā. taditi liṅgasāmyaṃ cātra. avidyamānameva īśvaraṃ sṛṣṭyādikaṃ ca aprāptameva ātmano bhinnatvena prāpayitvā tanniṣedhe kathaṃ śruteḥ unmattavākyatvaṃ na syāt?